Why Upland Software (UPLD) Outpaced the Stock Market Today

-The most recent trading session ended with Upland Software (UPLD) standing at $3.15, reflecting a +1.61% shift from the previouse trading day's closing.
-The stock's performance was ahead of the S&P 500's daily gain of 0.64%.
-At the same time, the Dow added 0.85%, and the tech-heavy Nasdaq gained 0.31%.

-Prior to today's trading, shares of the maker of cloud-based enterprise work-management software had lost 28.74% over the past month.
-This has lagged the Computer and Technology sector's loss of 11.22% and the S&P 500's loss of 7.69% in that time.
+The maker of cloud-based enterprise work-management software's shares have seen a decrease of 25.28% over the last month, not keeping up with the Computer and Technology sector's loss of 12.04% and the S&P 500's loss of 7.33%.

-The upcoming earnings release of Upland Software will be of great interest to investors.
-It is anticipated that the company will report an EPS of $0.25, marking a 31.58% rise compared to the same quarter of the previous year.
+The investment community will be closely monitoring the performance of Upland Software in its forthcoming earnings report.
+In that report, analysts expect Upland Software to post earnings of $0.18 per share.
+This would mark a year-over-year decline of 5.26%.
 Our most recent consensus estimate is calling for quarterly revenue of $61.26 million, down 13.4% from the year-ago period.

-The Zacks Rank system, which varies between #1 (Strong Buy) and #5 (Strong Sell), carries an impressive track record of exceeding expectations, confirmed by external audits, with stocks at #1 delivering an average annual return of +25% since 1988.
-Over the last 30 days, the Zacks Consensus EPS estimate has witnessed an unchanged state.
-Upland Software is holding a Zacks Rank of #3 (Hold) right now.
+The Zacks Rank system, ranging from #1 (Strong Buy) to #5 (Strong Sell), possesses a remarkable history of outdoing, externally audited, with #1 stocks returning an average annual gain of +25% since 1988.
+Over the last 30 days, the Zacks Consensus EPS estimate has moved 14.5% lower.
+Upland Software currently has a Zacks Rank of #4 (Sell).

-With respect to valuation, Upland Software is currently being traded at a Forward P/E ratio of 3.13.
-For comparison, its industry has an average Forward P/E of 27.15, which means Upland Software is trading at a discount to the group.
+In terms of valuation, Upland Software is presently being traded at a Forward P/E ratio of 3.75.
+This indicates a discount in contrast to its industry's Forward P/E of 27.92.

 The Internet - Software industry is part of the Computer and Technology sector.
-This industry currently has a Zacks Industry Rank of 120, which puts it in the top 48% of all 250+ industries.
+This group has a Zacks Industry Rank of 81, putting it in the top 33% of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report